 It’s been a summer unlike any other in Camp Friedenswald’s 70-year history.
 The loss of summer camp is certainly felt by campers and staff alike.
 The absence of children and young adults in the peaceful woods is tangible.
 But I’d be remiss not to share a glimpse into the ways that life, joy, and connection persists at Camp Friedenswald – even in the midst of a pandemic.

 One month ago we reopened by introducing the Camp Getaway.
 We imagined there’d be interest – perhaps from a few who knew Camp Friedenswald as a second “home” or those who especially felt the loss of summer camp for their children or family.
-What we didn’t imagine was the outpouring of support and interest in the Getaway from a wide range of folks – quickly filing all available spaces – and prompting us to add additional dates as the requests poured in.
+What we didn’t imagine was the outpouring of support and interest in the Getaway from a wide range of folks – quickly filling all available spaces – and prompting us to add additional dates as the requests poured in.

 The longing for a retreat away from home, a place where many have felt confined over the past months, is REAL.
 The gift and ability that Camp Friedenswald has to respond to this longing by offering a place of retreat – is also REAL.

 We are finding ourselves living into our mission in new, unexpected ways this summer.
 Camp has always provided a space to retreat.
 A space to renew.
 A space to reconnect.
 And this summer it’s no different.
 Life, joy, and connection — it persists!
 In a time that’s held plenty of disappointment and loss, there is much for which we are giving thanks.